Some blog types or niches make more money than others, why is that? We’re going to figure that out today and a lot more.

 Here are 16 types of blogs with the highest potential of earning.
 Let’s talk about them.

 Finance blogs can be competitive but equally rewarding.
 The ads in this niche pay really well, ranging from $4-12 per click or more depending upon the region and topics.
+It’s a great money maker that attracts all kinds of readers.
+From those interested in personal finances and tips on how to save money, to business owners looking for advice on how to experiment with pricing models, there’s plenty to cover.

-How do finance blogs can make money:
+How can finance blogs make money:

 - Personal finance advice/consultancy services.